-What is "promoting" Good Relations?
+What is Promoting Good Relations?

-This is about embracing diversity and tackling sectarianism and racism.
+Promoting Good Relations is about embracing diversity and tackling sectarianism and racism.

-What is the duty to promote Good Relations?
+What is the duty to Promote Good Relations?

-The duty is specific to Northern Ireland.
+The duty to promote Good Relations is specific to Northern Ireland.
 Section 75 of the Northern Ireland Act 1998 places a duty on public authorities to put good relations at the heart of public policy and its implementation.
 The law recognises that the public sector can make a real difference to the quality of the relations between all who live in Northern Ireland.